High-Dimensional Knockoffs Inference for Time Series Data: Introduction

-Regarding the assumption of i.i.d. rows, we overcome the difficulties caused by serial dependence with the idea of subsampling.
-Meanwhile, to address the challenges related to known covariate distribution, we generalize the robust knockoffs inference in \cite{barber2018robust} to the time series setting, where the robust knockoffs inference \cite{barber2018robust} is a recent innovative work that allows for approximate covariate distribution, as opposed to known covariate distribution, in non-time series applications.
-We will name the knockoff variables generated using approximate covariate distribution as \textit{approximate knockoffs} to ease the presentation.
-Specifically, our analyses reveal that with approximate knockoffs generated in a rowwise fashion ignoring the serial dependence, the FDR inflation has an upper bound depending on the Kullback–Leibler (KL) divergence between the distributions of data matrices corresponding to approximate and exact model-X knockoff variables (see Theorem \ref{theorem2.new}).
-There is generally no guarantee that such KL divergence could asymptotically vanish in the existence of serial dependence, indicating that the corresponding FDR is generally uncontrolled.
-To address such difficulty, we apply the subsampling technique to obtain asymptotically independent rows~\citep{yu1994rates} under the assumption that the time series are $\beta$-mixing.
-In contrast to most of the existing literature~(e.g., \citep{yu1994rates}), our analysis of asymptotically independent rows takes into account the response variables and (approximate) knockoff covariates, creating additional technical challenges.
-We then apply the knockoffs inference method to the subsampled data.
-The asymptotically independent rows in the subsampled data make it possible for the KL divergence to asymptotically vanish.
-However, a major disadvantage of subsampling is the inefficient use of data.
-We propose to apply the knockoffs inference to each subsample of data, and then aggregate their results via the e-value method~\citep{wang2020false, ren2022derandomized}.
-The resulting knockoffs inference method with subsampling and e-value aggregation is presented in Section \ref{Sec2.new} and named as the \textit{time series knockoffs inference} (TSKI).
-We provide an explicit characterization on how the serial dependence and the accuracy of the approximate knockoffs affect the FDR control.
-Particularly, the TSKI procedure can achieve asymptotic FDR control when the subsampling is done in an appropriate fashion.
+To relax the first assumption, we adopt the popular idea of subsampling.
+To relax the second assumption, we generalize the robust knockoffs inference in \cite{barber2018robust} to the time series setting, where the robust knockoffs inference \cite{barber2018robust} is a recent innovation that allows for approximate covariate distribution (as opposed to known covariate distribution) developed for i.i.d. data.
+We name the knockoff variables generated using approximate covariate distribution as \textit{approximate knockoffs} to ease the presentation.
+Our analyses reveal that with approximate knockoffs generated in a rowwise fashion ignoring the serial dependence, the FDR inflation has an upper bound depending on the Kullback–Leibler (KL) divergence between the distributions of data matrices corresponding to the approximate and exact model-X knockoff variables.
+Our theoretical results are comparable to Theorem 1 of \citep{barber2018robust}, with the difference that we do not need the i.i.d. observations assumption.
+Our theory shows that there is generally no guarantee that such KL divergences asymptotically vanish in the existence of serial dependence, suggesting that the corresponding FDR could be uncontrolled.
+We also show that subsampling ~\citep{yu1994rates} can successfully address such difficulty and warrant asymptotically vanishing KL divergence if the subsampling rate is appropriately chosen, provided that the time series are $\beta$-mixing.
+We then apply the robust knockoffs inference to each of the subsampled data, resulting in multiple sets of selected variables.
+We aggregate these sets via the e-value method~\citep{wang2022false, ren2022derandomized}.
+The complete framework is presented in Section \ref{Sec2.new} and named as the \textit{time series knockoffs inference} (TSKI).
+We provide a rigorous characterization of how the serial dependence and the accuracy of the approximate knockoffs affect the FDR control and prove that the TSKI procedure can achieve asymptotic FDR control when the subsampling is done appropriately and the approximate knockoffs are accurate enough.